wso2/docs-ei/en/streaming-integrator/docs/admin/viewing-overall-statistics.md

 - The total trigger count in all the Siddhi applications you have selected to monitor.

 The **Trigger Statistics** widget also provides a link to the **Siddhi Trigger Statistics** dashboard where you can [view trigger statistics](viewing-trigger-statistics.md).

+**Purpose**

+To monitor the triggers defined in your WSO2 Streaming Integrator deployment and assessing the extent to which each trigger is used.

+!!! tip "Recommended action"

 ## On Demand Query Statistics